aaalexliu/portfolio-docs/src/docs/college/stat-495/index.md

 ---
-name: 'Statistics 495 Advanced Data Analysis'
+name: 'Yelp Dataset Challenge'
-route: /college/stat-495
+route: /college/yelp-dataset
 menu: College
 ---

 # Yelp Dataset Challenge

-For the final project of the Statistics Capstone course at Amherst, I and a group of two other students decided to take on the 12th Yelp Dataset Challenge.
+For the final project of the Statistics Capstone (STAT 495: Advanced Data Analysis) course at Amherst, I and a group of two other students decided to take on the 12th Yelp Dataset Challenge.
 Our main goal was to predict the `stars_review` response variable, which has 5 levels, 1-5, making it a multi-class classification problem.
 I focused on